himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

 - I imported the pools and everything.
 This morning, I've upgraded the pools and am now in the process of scrubbing them.

+- I also setup ansible and ran my ubuntu server playbooks :)